Health BENEFITS of Vitamin B7:

 Vitamin B7 (Biotin) belongs to the group of eight "B-complex vitamins."
 The B vitamins work together with enzymes (molecules that speed up chemical reactions within cells) to break down carbohydrates, proteins, and fats from the foods you eat and turn them into adenosine triphosphate (ATP), the main source of energy within every cell of your body.

 All B vitamins are water soluble, meaning they dissolve easily in water.
-Any excess B vitamins are released through the urine.
-Since the B vitamins aren't stored in the body, you must consume them daily for good health.
+Any excess B vitamins the body doesn't need are released through the urine.
+Since extra B vitamins aren't stored in the body, you must consume them daily for good health.

 Vitamin B7 (Biotin) is broken down more rapidly during pregnancy and breastfeeding, so it's especially important for new moms to increase their intake of biotin during gestation and lactation.